 A Formula 1 fan from Liverpool was arrested at gunpoint in the Netherlands after being mistaken for a mafia boss.

-The 54-year-old, known only as Mark L, was blindfolded and led away by police in The Hague on Wednesday who thought they had captured Sicilian crime lord Matteo Messina Denaro, 59.
+Police believed the 54-year-old, known as Mark L, was Sicilian crime lord Matteo Messina Denaro and he was blindfolded and led away by officers in The Hague on Wednesday.

 Mark L had been eating at a restaurant with his son when police burst in, carrying a European Arrest Warrant issued by the Italian authorities.

-His lawyer Leon van Kleef said: "It's like a bad movie, a nightmare that my client has found himself in.
+His lawyer Leon van Kleef said it was "like a bad movie, a nightmare that my client has found himself in".

-A spokeswoman for the Public Prosecutor's Office said Mark L "stated he was an English citizen and not the person claimed by Italy".
+A spokeswoman for the Dutch Public Prosecutor's Office said Mark L stated he was an English citizen and protested his innocence.

-"The public prosecutor then issued an immediate release order at the beginning of the evening."
+"The public prosecutor then issued an immediate release order at the beginning of the evening," she said.

-Denaro is Italy's most wanted mafioso who once boasted he could "fill a cemetery" with his victims.
+Denaro, who has been in hiding since 1993, is Italy's most wanted mafioso and once boasted he could "fill a cemetery" with his victims.